Jordi Castell: Biography

 During his childhood, his father left Jordi and his mother, Mildred Abusleme de la Vega, to move to France.
 Castell was raised by his mother and her family.
-He therefore sees his grandfather Salvador Abusleme as his father figure, something he declared after having meeting his father in the 90s.
+He therefore sees his grandfather Salvador Abusleme as his father figure, something he declared after having met his father in the 90s.
 He's of Palestinian descent.

 Castell studied at the San Fernando Institute Marist in his hometown.
 Then he settled in Talca, where he studied in the Liceo Abate Molina, later finishing high school in Curico, at the Lyceum Luis Cruz Martinez.
 After living a few years in the cities of Talca and Curico, he moved to the capital, where he started his studies in Audiovisual media at UNIACC.
 In 1994, he graduated with a Master in Escola Catalana Photography, in Barcelona, Spain.

 He has publicly stated that he is homosexual, and is an important figure in Chilean television.

 In 2013, he participated in a video for the presidential campaign of Andres Velasco on the "Join Velasco" to YouTube section.

 Career

 He has worked as a consultant to various image media and businesses.
 For eleven years he worked as a portraitist in the daily Mercury, participating in supplements and newspaper sections such as "Contact Zone", "You" and "Housing and Decoration", among others.
 He was a columnist in the magazines Blank and Art on the Edge.

-During his career he has set seven individual and collective exhibitions twenty, besides being manager and curator of various photographic projects.
+During his career he has set up seven individual and twenty collective exhibitions, besides being manager and curator of various photographic projects.

 Castell has ventured into the world of television.
 It began as a commentator on shows in the evening program TVN Midnight: Culture and Entertainment, led by Freddy Stock in 2003 also participated in the program SQP of Chilevisión, where it was a space called "Portfolio".
 After working in Viva la morning (Canal 13), Chilevisión again in 2004, where in recent years has led Damn love and star Close-Up.
 Moreover, in 2007, participated in the first season of Wicked dancing Channel 13 where he won second place in the competition.
 In the second season, he participated as a judge.

-In his early television career, Jordi Castell was a visionary.
-He was the first homosexual to show their status and obtain economic returns for his confession.
-Unlike most gays who populate the small screen, Castell was proud and that distinction led him to have a stable job and very good remuneration.
+Castell was also one of the first openly gay men on television in Chile.

 Academic

-Castell also served as academic director of the School of the Art Direction UNIACC.
+Castell also served as academic director of the School of Art Direction at UNIACC.